Posted on July 23, 2015 by Geneva Gray

 Y'all, it's hot outside!
 Just this week, heat index values stretched into the triple digits across North Carolina.
 It is hot enough to make even the most active dog lethargic from the heat.
 Yes folks, we are in the dog days of summer.

 Every few weeks, our office receives a question or two about North Carolina's climate.
-These questions filter through our Ask a Meteorologist database.
 A few years ago, a resident of Chapel Hill asked us:

 "When do the dog days of Summer begin and end?
 How did it get that name?"

 It turns out the dog days are more than just a linguistic turn of phrase.
 They are a distinct time of year ranging from July 3rd to August 11th (40 days) and correspond to when the star Sirius (aka: the Dog Star, part of the Canis Major constellation) rises with the sun.
 Ancient stargazers noticed that Sirius rises with our sun during the hottest times of year.
 It was thought that this bright star somehow contributed to the warmth experienced during these hot, summertime days.